webuildsg/live/guest-notes.md

 - **Important:** You must click "Apply" and save the settings.
 Close this preference menu before you can hear the audio.

-For Windows: Go to Configure > Settings.
+**For Windows**: Go to Configure > Settings.

+![Mumble Settings on Windows]({{ site.url}}/img/guest-notes-10a-win.jpg)

 Ensure that you check the "Advanced" options.

-![Mumble Settings on Windows]({{ site.url}}/img/guest-notes-10a-win.jpg)

 ![Mumble Settings options on Windows]({{ site.url}}/img/guest-notes-10b-win.jpg)